julienrbrt/ut_bitinc_project/README.md

 #### MSSQL

-It is necessary to set a default schema in the database prior to use the program so as following:
+When newly creating a MSSQL database, it is necessary to set a default schema in the database prior to use the program so as following:

 ```sql
 ALTER USER [DATABASE_USER_NAME] WITH DEFAULT_SCHEMA=[dbo]